luiscielak/sqdesignlabs/_pages/case-study-pmi-disciplined-agile-pwa.md

 - And the technology and architecture (technical and information), have become the seed for many future PWA projects to come.

 ### Next Steps
+The progressive web app is a great way for customers to view Displined Agile content in a new way

+- Create an onboarding experience
+- Better UI affordances
+- Refine typography

 ![Next Steps](https://user-images.githubusercontent.com/349454/192349832-4e03b9ee-8358-4de8-8669-6e9b1f0e25bb.jpg)